jsettlers/settlers-remake/README.md

 ### Development Process
 In order to assist development, follow these steps:

+1. Make sure you have installed the Java Development Kit (JDK).
+If you're on Windows, make sure the JAVA_HOME variable is added as a Windows variable.
+JAVA_HOME should point to the location of your JDK installation (example: C:\Program Files\Java\jdk1.8.0_60)
-1. Fork this repository.
+2. Fork this repository.
-2. Clone the forked repository to your local machine.
+3. Clone the forked repository to your local machine.
-3. Import all projects in the cloned repository into your Eclipse Workspace (via "File" -> "Import" -> "Existing Projects into Workspace").
+4. Import all projects in the cloned repository into your Eclipse Workspace (via "File" -> "Import" -> "Existing Projects into Workspace").
 As this repository contains multiple Eclipse Projects, we recommend creating a new workspace for it.
+5. Build all the projects.
+This is easiest done with "CTRL + B".
+Alternatively, you can right click the jsettlers.main.swing -> build -> build.ant and click "Run as" and chose "Java Application".
 If you have trouble building the projects, the following steps might help:
   - Clean and build all the projects.
   - Make sure the project jsettlers.common has a source folder called "gen".
 If not, refresh the project.
 If it still isn't there, try to explicitly build the project (right click on the project -> "Build Project").
   - After that, rebuild all projects (without a clean!).
 You can do this with "CTRL + B".
   - If there is still a project refusing to build, try to explicitly build that one via right click on the project -> "Build Project".
   - If you know how to fix this trouble, I'm looking forward to your hints and code changes ;).
-4. When developing changes, create a new branch off of the project's master and give it a speaking name.
+6. When developing changes, create a new branch off of the project's master and give it a speaking name.
-5. Regularly commit your changes and push them to the new branch in your forked repository.
+7. Regularly commit your changes and push them to the new branch in your forked repository.
-6. If you have questions, need help, or want to see the test results of your code, create a [Pull Request](https://help.github.com/articles/using-pull-requests/) to this repository.
+8. If you have questions, need help, or want to see the test results of your code, create a [Pull Request](https://help.github.com/articles/using-pull-requests/) to this repository.
-7. After your changes have been reviewed and all is fine, we will merge them into the master.
+9. After your changes have been reviewed and all is fine, we will merge them into the master.

 ### Development Guidelines
 In order to ease collaboration and reduce unnecessary overhead, developers should follow these guidelines.